mbaraa/rex/README.md

     [Service]
     Type=simple
-    User=yourusername # so that git will work, and the other docker stuff WorkingDirectory=/path/to/rex/binary/and/env/file # they must be in the same directory, otherwise it won't work :)
+    User=yourusername # REMOVE THIS COMMENT; so that git will work, and the other docker stuff WorkingDirectory=/path/to/rex/binary/and/env/file # REMOVE THIS COMMENT; they must be in the same directory, otherwise it won't work :)
     ExecStart=/path/to/rex/binary
     Restart=always